Suraj151/esp8266-framework/README.md

 **The containers allocate.** `pdiutil::string` and `pdiutil::vector` hide the heap but still use it, and repeated growth fragments.
 Reserve up front wherever the size is known, the way the scheduler reserves its task table.

+**Sessions and their pools.** Every session slot is a fixed record in the table, so `PDI_MAX_SESSIONS` is a straight multiplier on static RAM — and because the table is sized from the telnet and SSH pools, growing a pool grows the table with it.
+A live session then costs a little heap on top for its line buffer and paths.
+On a tight port, shrink the pools rather than the table.

 ### 12.4 Heap discipline

 The framework is built to run for weeks or months between reboots, which shapes a few habits.